Lydia Murdoch Professor and Chair of History and Director of Victorian Studies

 Download images for non-commercial use, photo credit required.

 Professor Murdoch is author of Daily Life of Victorian Women (2014); Imagined Orphans: Poor Families, Child Welfare, and Contested Citizenship in London (2006); and is currently writing a book about the public forms of grief and political discourses surrounding the death of children in British and imperial contexts.
-In addition to introductory Women’s Studies and British history courses, Professor Murdoch teaches classes on Victorian Britain, the British Empire, the First World War, and the history of childhood in modern Britain.
-She is the director of Vassar’s Victorian Studies program, a former director of Women’s Studies, and a current participant in the Urban Studies and Women’s Studies multidisciplinary programs.
+In addition to introductory Women’s Studies and British history courses, Professor Murdoch teaches classes on Victorian Britain, the British Empire, and the history of childhood in modern Britain.
+She is chair of the History Department, a former director of the Women’s Studies and Victorian Studies programs, and a participating faculty in Urban Studies.